 That’s a picture of one of the ghouls at night in the very first town in Castlevania II.
 When night falls the game flashes a now-iconic message–“WHAT A HORRIBLE NIGHT TO HAVE A CURSE,” because, you know, Wednesday would be better for me–and the music changes to an equally-iconic song and HOLY SHIT THERE ARE MONSTERS.
 Actually there are always monsters–it’s a game where you fight monsters–but at night they’re stronger, and they appear in towns, which during the day are safe zones.
 This was a small thing, but taking away your safe place worked to create a sense of dread.

 Castlevania III was very similar to the first game, but you play as a different Belmont, Trevor.
 It also introduced some new characters and gave you the ability to switch between them on the fly, which seemed like a big deal at the time.
 More importantly, the game gave us Alucard, the stupidly-named (but awesome) halfbreed son of Dracula who apparently thought spelling Dad’s name backwards would just piss him off so much.
-Haha, grown-ups are lame.
+Haha, grown-ups are dumb.

 All three of the first trilogy were maddeningly difficult, and I don’t think I beat any of them in my childhood.
 I only beat Castlevania II much, much later, and then using an emulator (I couldn’t have done it without the ability to save state).
 But they had this killer Gothic horror aesthetic, and the world in which they took place was full to bursting with supernatural beings that all wanted you dead.
 So, you know.
 Paradise.